PCMDI/input4MIPs_CVs/README.md

 This is ok for now, as the files are relatively small.
 This will not scale, so if we get to a certain size, we may have to pick a different approach.

-The data from these two files gets combined to create `Database/input4MIPs_db_file_entries.json`.
+The data from these two files, plus information from the CVS, gets combined to create `Database/input4MIPs_db_file_entries.json`.
-This combination is done using `scripts/database-interactions/merge-esgf-and-p-mount-info.py`.
+This combination is done using `scripts/database-interactions/update-database.py`.
 See the README in `scripts/database-interactions` for details of how to run this script.

 ### Generating the HTML pages